Table of Contents

-Epilepsy during pregnancy can be associated with various critical conditions that may compromise both the mother and the fetus including miscarriage, fetal malformations, preterm labor, stillbirth and promotion of seizure threshold.
+Epilepsy during pregnancy can cause various critical conditions that may compromise both the mother and the fetus, including miscarriage, fetal malformations, preterm labor, stillbirth and promotion of seizure threshold.

 The risk of developing congenital malformation in the fetus is double that of the population but remains as low as 6%.
-The risk is greater with more than one medications and high doses.
+The risk increases with administration of more than one medications and at high doses.
 Congenital malformations include cleft lip and palate, neural tube defects, lower IQ, cardiac and genital defects.

-Risk of epilepsy increases during pregnancy in women with previous history including eclampsia, stress, lack of sleep, inadequate medication levels, hormonal changes and salt and water retention.
+Risk of epilepsy increases during pregnancy in women with previous history of eclampsia, stress, lack of sleep, inadequate medication levels, hormonal changes and salt and water retention.

 Management of epilepsy in pregnant women

-- Check the level of antiepileptic drugs monthly with attempts to lower the dose or withdraw the medication if necessary after 2 years of seizure free period
+- Check the level of antiepileptic drugs monthly; attempt to lower the dose or withdraw the medication if necessary after 2 years of seizure free period.

 - Folic acid supplementation is mandatory to prevent neural tube defects and congenital anomalies.

 - Vitamin K should be given to pregnant women and newborn babies to prevent bleeding from antiepileptic drugs.